3dharmadev/HUMAN-RESOURCE-MANAGEMENT-SYSTEM/README.md

 Role of Admin: <br>
 Admin can add new Departments.<br>
-Admin can view and update the Departments manager and project.<br> Admin can activate or deactivate employee account.<br> Admin can also transfer them to other departments.<br>
+Admin can view and add/update the Departments manager and project.<br> Admin can activate or deactivate employee account.<br> Admin can also transfer them to other departments.<br>
 Admin can grant or deny employee leave request.<br>
+Admin can login ,logout from website.

 Role of Employee: <br>
  Employee can view and update his profile. <br>